sarafsaurabh/my-todo/README.md

 ## Notes

 I applied for the bootcamp yesterday (August 21, 2015).
-Considering the deadline for the application is nearing, I am subitting my application with the essential checklist completed.
-I am also working on completing the enhancements to the applications metioned on CodePath.
+Considering the deadline for the application is nearing, I am submitting my application with the essential checklist completed.
+I am also working on completing the enhancements to the app as described on CodePath.

 ## License